Sonning Common Health Centre

 Covid Information and Vaccination Clinics

-In line with recent government recommendations we are bringing forward second vaccinations for those in Cohort 10 (40 – 49 years), Cohort 11 (30 – 39 years) & Cohort 12 (18 – 29 years) to 8 weeks rather than 11 to 12 weeks, where possible.
-Please phone our Reception team to make an appointment for your second vaccination.
+In line with government recommendations we have brought forward second vaccinations for those in Cohort 10 (40 – 49 years), Cohort 11 (30 – 39 years) and Cohort 12 (18 – 29 years) to 8 weeks rather than 11 to 12 weeks, where possible.
+We have sent out reminders to all those still due their second Covid vaccination with the option to book into an available clinic using our new online booking system.
+Alternatively, please phone our reception team to make an appointment for your second vaccination.

 Information leaflets to read before your vaccinations – please click the links below: